Icebreaker Questions To Ask Someone You Just Met

 Medically reviewed by Andrea Brant, LMHC

 Humans are social creatures, and research even suggests that social connectedness is linked to overall health and well-being.
 However, striking up a conversation with someone new or casual acquaintances to form or deepen social connections can be challenging for some.
-Nervousness or shyness may make it difficult to come up with questions or topics, which can make it harder to build rapport with others.
+Nervousness or shyness may make it difficult to come up with questions or topics, which can make it harder to build rapport with someone you just met.
 Symptoms of social anxiety disorder may also play a role in individuals living with this condition.

-Here, we’ll have a list of personal questions that you can use as icebreakers when getting to know someone.
+Here, we’ll have a list of personal questions that you can use as icebreakers when getting to know someone you just met.
 We’ll also cover the difference between nervousness when meeting someone new and a clinical anxiety disorder related to social interactions to help you understand when it may be time to seek support.

 Getty/AnnaStills